-It’s taken three years of trial and error to get this cranberry orange bread recipe perfected.
-Not that I’ve worked on it for three years straight.
+It took years of trial and error to get this cranberry orange bread recipe perfected.
+And I do believe I’ve done it!

 How to Make Cranberry Orange Bread

 This delicious quick bread recipe is really so quick and easy to make!
 Just a few minutes of hands-on time before it goes into the oven.